 Swiping is Quick and Easy

 To pay for purchases, it's easy to swipe your card and not have to carry lots of cash or your checkbook.
-And if you use your credit card for most purchases that eliminates the need to balance your checkbook more than once a month.
+And if you use your credit card for most purchases that eliminate the need to balance your checkbook more than once a month.
 As long as you track your credit card spending (and don't touch your checking account), your checking account funds will be available to pay your monthly credit card bill.

 Knowing the Credit Card

 When you understand the fine print of a particular credit card and feel comfortable with the terms, you are then ready to apply.
-Finding out what affects your interest rate, how long an introductory rate lasts and what a late payment can do, in addition to others points, is a credit wise approach to money management.
+Finding out what affects your interest rate, how long an introductory rate lasts, and what a late payment can do, in addition to others points, is a credit-wise approach to money management.
 Visit the credit learning center at credit.com for more tips.

-Every month you pay your credit card bill on time, you build your credit history and improve your credit score.
+Every month you pay your credit card bill on time, build your credit history and improve your credit score.
 Careful management of your credit will help you get a competitive interest rate, especially when making large purchases (auto, real estate).

 With theft and fraudulent charges a possibility, you have certain protections from your credit card provider, plus, unlike with a debit card, no money immediately leaves your checking account.